hayesmp/rumm-dev/usergrid_blog_post.markdown

+The instructions below document the steps to using the Rumm Usergrid provisioning commands now part of the the Rumm command line tool.

+The CL tool works in conjunction with the iOS sample app to demonstrate how easily a Usergrid server can be setup and how a simple iOS can send to and receive data from it.

 ## Using the Rumm Usergrid plug-in

 The Rumm Usergrid plugin is designed to quickly and easily spin up a backend server for a mobile app.